Vitor-Almeida/landMarkClassification/README.md

 # landMarkClassification
-Classification of case.law cases by landmark cases from www.law.cornell.edu
+Classification of https://case.law/ cases by landmark cases from www.law.cornell.edu